Brooch

-A brooch (/ˈbroʊtʃ/, /alsoUSˈbruːtʃ/) is a decorative jewellery item designed to be attached to garments, often to fasten them together.
+A brooch (/ˈbroʊtʃ/, /alsoUSˈbruːtʃ/) is a decorative jewellery item, or the insignia of a fraternal order, designed to be attached to garments, often to fasten them together.
 It is usually made of metal, often silver or gold or some other material.
 Brooches are frequently decorated with enamel or with gemstones and may be solely for ornament or serve a practical function as a clothes fastener.
 The earliest known brooches are from the Bronze Age.
 As fashions in brooches changed rather quickly, they are important chronological indicators.
 In archaeology, ancient European brooches are usually referred to by the Latin term fibula.
 One example is the Tara Brooch.

+A stomacher can consist of one or more elements.
+If it consists of one element, it can be best described as a large and elaborate brooch to be worn at the top of the bodice, in the centre of the neckline.

+In the 20th century, brooches were traditionally worn by women, while lapel pins were worn by men.
+At present, the use of lapel pins is not limited to men.

 Ancient brooches

 Brooches from antiquity and before the Middle Ages are often called fibulae (singular: fibula), especially in continental European contexts.
 British archaeologists tend to distinguish between bowed fibulae and flatter brooches, even in antiquity.
 They were necessary as clothes fasteners, but also often highly decorative, and important markers of social status for both men and women, from the Bronze Age onwards.
 In Europe, during the Iron Age, metalworking technology had advanced dramatically.
 The newer techniques of casting, metal bar-twisting and wire making were the basis for many new objects, including the fibula.
 In Europe, Celtic craftsmen were creating fibulae decorated in red enamel and coral inlay, as early as 400 BC.

 The earliest manufacture of brooches in Great Britain was during the period from 600 to 150 BC.
 The most common brooch forms during this period were the bow, the plate and in smaller quantities, the penannular brooch.
 Iron Age brooches found in Britain are typically cast in one piece, with the majority made in copper alloy or iron.
 Prior to the late Iron Age, gold and silver were rarely used to make jewellery.